netx-ulx/dataplaneChangeDetection/p4/README.md

 - Send packets to the veth with the python script send.py

 ```
-    $ sudo ./send.py ../traces/ping-of-death-100k-1.pcap
+    $ sudo ./send.py ../traces/<filename>.pcap
 ```

-- Dump the counter table of MV-Sketch via CLI of BMV2

-    - enter the CLI
+- Run the thrift controller with python3
+    ```
         $ python controller.py --option detect

-        ```
-            $ simple_switch_CLI
-        ```
-    - dump register tables in CLI
-        ```
-            $ register_read sketch_sum
-            $ register_read sketch_key
-            $ register_read sketch_count
     ```

 - Note that our implementations only include the simple forwarding rules based on ingress ports.
 For example, packets entering from port 0 are emitted to port 1.
 You may add your own forwarding logic in the ingress pipeline.